Book Appointment Now

 Why These Rulings Matter

 These decisions are shaking things up.
 For one, they push educated wives to stand on their own feet, which many see as a step toward equality.
-On X, people are buzzing about it—some cheer the fairness, while others worry it leaves struggling wives vulnerable.
+On social media, people are buzzing about it—some cheer the fairness, while others worry it leaves struggling wives vulnerable.
 One user posted, “Finally, courts see through the ‘I won’t work’ excuse.
 Section 144 BNSS should help the helpless, not the lazy.”
 Another countered, “What about wives who sacrificed careers for family?
 This feels harsh.”

 The rulings also mean every case gets a close look.
 A wife’s job prospects, past earnings, and personal situation all play a role.
 Plus, they remind us that Section 144 BNSS isn’t a blank check—it’s there to catch those who’d otherwise fall.